kaan-keskin/introduction-to-docker/Part3.md

 ```

 There’s a good chance you’ll ﬁnd network connectivity errors reported in the daemon logs or container logs.

+### Docker Network Modes

+Newer features of Docker networking modes aim to further manage network capabilities in multi-host clusters, especially with Docker Swarm.

+#### Internal Mode

+We can isolate an overlay network with the internal mode, when we want to restrict containers’ access to the outside world.
+Otherwise, when a container is connected to an overlay network, Docker connects that container to an additional bridge network to ensure the container has access to the outside world.

+#### Ingress Mode

+This mode targets the networking of swarms, and implements a routing-mesh across the hosts of a swarm cluster.
+While similar to an overlay network in supported options, only one ingress can be defined, and it cannot be removed for as long as services are using it.

 ### Service discovery